Skip to main content

 Summary

-Sharesies is New Zealand's largest retail investment platform, offering access to NZ, Australian, and US markets from one account with a $1 minimum.
+Sharesies is one of the most-used NZ retail investment platforms, offering access to NZ, Australian, and US markets from one account with a $1 minimum.
 Fee structures are percentage-based, which may be a consideration as portfolio size increases.